 You will become eligible to apply for ILR if you have been in the UK for five years while holding a Tier 2 (General) Visa and you meet the other ILR requirements:

-- You are still in a position of employment from a registered Tier 2 Sponsor able to legally employ migrant workers
+- You are still employed by a registered Tier 2 sponsor able to legally employ migrant workers.

 If you were granted a Tier 2 (General) visa on or after 6 April 2011, you are limited to a maximum stay in the UK of six years, inclusive of any visa extensions.
 After this period, you will need to either apply for and secure ILR or leave the UK.

 With ILR, you can remain in the UK indefinitely, without restrictions of the Tier 2 visa, you will no longer need to have an employer with a sponsorship licence or to work in a position where there is a UK skills shortage.

 One of the ILR requirements is that you have been living in the UK lawfully for five continuous years.

 While you will need to be in the UK on a valid Tier 2 visa to apply for ILR, it is possible that the five qualifying years are made from consecutive periods of leave preceding your current Tier 2 visa, which could include: